lauralwd/azolla_phd_thesis/source/17_chapter_7_one-two-tree.md

 When a sequence contains many fragments not shared by the majority of sequences, this creates gaps in the MSA that are filtered out in the column filter.
 Alternativelly, a sequence may mis substantial parts of conserved domains are absent.
 Such a fragmented sequence misses important synapomorphy information to correctly place it in a phylogeny.
-A sequence fragment can be seen in an MSA visualisation as light horizontal banding (+@fig:fig7_align_examples).
+A sequence fragment can be seen in an MSA visualisation as light horizontal banding (+@fig:fig7_align_examples; +@fig: fig7_align_trimprank C).
-This particular sequence might be mis-assembled, not a homolog, or a true homolog that has lost part of its coding sequence.
 Regardless the reason, it may be wise to filter these sequences out conservatively.
+When removing entire sequences from a dataset, one risks to also remove essential information with which speciation and duplication nodes are distinghuised.
+This is another reason we often make relativelly large trees in the _Azolla_ lab when we maken use of the 1kP data, by inlcuding more species we hope to add a certain robustness to this risk.

 ![MSAs were visualised with jalview and coloured via the clustal colouring scheme.
 Only the colouring scheme is retained in this figure.
 The four bar graps underneath each MSA depict Conservatin, Quality, Consensus and Occupancy from top to bottom.](source/figures/fig7_align_trimprank.pdf){#fig:fig7_align_trimprank}